caowanjing-code/react-demo/README.md

 ## Available Scripts

-In the project directory, you can run:
+In the project directory, you should do this:

-##firstly,you should run npm install or yarn install or cnpm install to install node_mode
+first,you should run npm install or yarn install or cnpm install to install node_moudels

 then you can build it.